This page explains the basic steps involved in using Second Site.

 When you have set the properties the way you want—at least for now!—you use the File > Make Site command.
 You can also click the Make Site button in the toolbar.
 Second Site will read your genealogy data and make the site according to the values of the properties.

 During the Make Site process, Second Site writes HTML pages to the Output folder.
-After the site is built, it's up to you to copy the files to a web server or to a CD.
+After the site is built, it's up to you to copy the files to a web server or to removable media.
 That process is explained on the Publish Your Site on the Web page.
-If you are going to distribute your site via CDs, see the Publish Your Site on CD or DVD page.
+If you are going to distribute your site via removable media, see the Publish Your Site on Removable Media page.

 Second Site manages the Output folder for you.
 See the Files and Folders page for more information.